Telkom Indonesia: Privatization

-On 14 November 1995, Telkom became a privatized company when their shares went on sale through an Initial public offering on the Jakarta Stock Exchange and the Surabaya Stock Exchange (which merged in December 2007 to become the Indonesia Stock Exchange).
-Telkom's shares are also listed on the NYSE and the LSE, the former in the form of American depositary shares (ADSs), and were publicly offered without listing on the Tokyo Stock Exchange.
-Telkom is now the largest company by market capitalization in Indonesia, with a market capitalization of approximately IDR 190,512 trillion as of 31 December 2009.
-The Government retains an aggregate interest of 51.19% of the issued and outstanding shares of Telkom.
-The Government also holds one Dwiwarna, or golden share.
+On 14 November 1995, Telkom was privatized through an initial public offering (IPO), with its shares listed on the Jakarta Stock Exchange and the Surabaya Stock Exchange (these two later merged in December 2007 to form the Indonesia Stock Exchange).
+Its shares were then listed on the New York and London stock exchanges (as American depositary shares) and offered on the Tokyo Stock Exchange.
+Today, Telkom is Indonesia's largest company by market capitalization, valued at approximately IDR 190.5 trillion as of the end of 2009.
+The Indonesian government retains an aggregate interest of 51.19% of the issued and outstanding shares of Telkom.
+It also holds one Dwiwarna, or golden share, granting it certain veto powers.

 In mid-1997, Indonesia was badly affected by the Asian economic crisis.
 Among those impacted were certain KSO partners, who experienced difficulties in fulfilling their obligations to Telkom.
 Telkom eventually acquired control of its KSO partners in Regions I, III, and VI, and amended the terms of the KSO agreements with its KSO partners in Regions IV and VII to obtain legal rights to control the financial and operating decisions of those regions.

 Since 5 June 2014, Telkom shares are no longer traded on the London Stock Exchange ("LSE"), and since 16 May 2014, they have ceased to be registered on the Tokyo Stock Exchange ("TSE") in Japan.